General Dashboard

 In New Brunswick, deep poverty is measured using a number of key indicators, including the MBM and the LIM-AT.
 Deep poverty is living far below the poverty line, at 50% or less during a given year.
 While the MBM is used in New Brunswick to measure poverty, LIM-AT provides valuable information relative to depth of poverty.

-*Economic family refers to a group of two or more persons who live in the same dwelling and are related to each other by blood, marriage, common-law union, adoption or a foster relationship.
+Means a group of two (2) or more people who live in the same house and are related by birth, marriage, living together as a couple, adoption, or foster care.